slashtechno/wyzely-detect/README.md

 ## Prerequisites
 ### Poetry/Python
 - Camera, either a webcam or a Wyze Cam
     - All RTSP feeds _should_ work, however.
-- Python
+- Python 3.10 or 3.11
-    - 3.10.5 is confirmed to work and problems have been encountered with 3.11
 - Poetry
 ### Docker
 - A Wyze Cam
     - Any other RTSP feed _should_ work, as mentioned above
-- Python
+- Docker
-- Poetry
+- Docker Compose

 ## What's not required
 - A Wyze subscription

 ## Usage
 ### Installation
-1. Clone this repo with `git clone https://github.com/slashtechno/wyze-face-recognition.git`
+1. Clone this repo with `git clone https://github.com/slashtechno/wyze-face-recognition.git`  <!-- This URL should be changed once the repo is renamed -->
 2. `cd` into the cloned repository
 3. Then, either install with [Poetry](https://python-poetry.org/) or run with Docker